BuongiornoTexas/rsrtools/README.rst

 Changelog
 ==========

-**0.1.3beta 2019-xx-xx**
+**0.2.0beta 2019-05-01**

 - Added field reports to song list cli, moved steam.py.

 - Fixed a major oversight and added an export profile as json method to profile manager.

+- Added a command line importer for song lists/set lists exported from rs-manager.

-- Added entry points for profilemanager and songlists.
+- Added entry points for profilemanager, songlists and importrsm.

 **0.1.2beta 2019-04-26** Mac OS X support added.